hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 ### Comparison
 The VAE-generated shapes were smoother and more interpretable, indicating strong reconstruction accuracy and clear latent space structure.
 Meanwhile, the GAN produced more visually diverse but fuzzier outputs, suggesting better sampling diversity at the cost of precision.
 This highlights a fundamental tradeoff between clarity and exploration in generative design models.

-This project highlights the application of deep generative models in shape synthesis tasks and the trade-offs between likelihood-based and adversarial approaches in modeling continuous geometric data.

 ### References
 The course assignment guide.

 # Face Image Generation Using GAN on CelebA Dataset

-This project focused on applying Generative Adversarial Networks (GANs) to synthesize realistic face images using the CelebA dataset.
-The dataset consisted of 49,736 RGB face images, each resized to 128×128×3.
-The task was to synthesize new faces by learning a generative distribution using adversarial training.
+Using Generative Adversarial Networks (GANs), I synthesized realistic face images by training my model on the CelebA dataset, which consists of 49,736 RGB face images.
+The images were each resized to 128×128×3 to be training input to the model.

 <img src='/images/Deep_Learning_Images/Face/Face_GAN_training.png' alt="Face_GAN_training" class="center">
 <p style="text-align:center"> <i>CelebA Dataset</i></p>